alamo-classes/2021FALL-GAME2338-TEAM-D/Test_Plan.md

 ### Test Progression

 1. Testers will start the game and navigate the main menu using various controls.
-2. Testers will play through the first level testing aim, firing, and bombs.
+2. Testers will play through the first level testing aim, firing, and completing objectives.
 3. Testers will complete the first level and report ant input errors.

 ## Methods and Constraints